Gamer2020/ROM-Hack-Template-Tools/README.md

 Please use Pokeemerald!
 This will be left here as a proof of concept!
+Maybe someone can learn from the code?
 ================

 ROM Hack Template Tools